Graduate study in anthropology is open to individuals with varied undergraduate majors and training backgrounds.

 Graduate students normally are admitted under the assumption that they intend to pursue the PhD.
 The department also offers a terminal MA, with a focus on cultural resource management (CRM) in archaeology, which provides academic preparation for a professional career in that field.

 PhD students who enter the program with a bachelor’s degree are typically awarded a master’s degree upon fulfilling program requirements at the end of their second year.
 The MA portion of the PhD program features coursework across all subfields of anthropology.
-Students also are strongly encouraged to conduct independent summer research, which is often supported by departmental and other university-based funding sources.
+Students are also strongly encouraged to conduct independent summer research, which is often supported by departmental and other university-based funding sources.

 Graduate students will gain an in-depth understanding of anthropology and the discipline’s contributions to our understanding of people and culture, in the past and present.